 How to Notify Companies after Changing Names

 The most time-consuming part of the name change process is notifying all the government departments and private companies who keep your details on record.
-This can be an insurmountable task, but if you go about it in a logical and methodical manner you should be able to work through it with the minimum of hassle.
+This can be an overwhelming task, but if you go about it in a logical and methodical manner you should be able to work through it with the minimum of hassle.

 If, on the other hand, you update your records haphazardly and piecemeal you risk getting confused as to which name you should be using, and if your different forms of identification don't match up you risk creating a big headache for yourself – if, for example, the name on your passport doesn't match the name on your credit cards or the name on your tickets then you'll quickly find yourself in all kinds of trouble.